Ayms/bitcoin-transactions/README.md

 In addition many people lost everything by using malware wallets trying to get their 'free' coins, and apparently there are some common misunderstanding with the addresses format, please see the section below

 And finally, if you succeeded to sync you can prune after but you still need to run constantly the bitcoin software

+The whole purpose of this module is to allow you to make transactions without having to run and sync a full node

 Given the size of the blockchain and number of different networks, at a certain point of time it will become impossible for people to run the full sw for each one just to have their wallet synced and be able to send transactions